 In this edition, discover seven reasons why you need to know your Total Superannuation Balance, and check out our new Q&A guide on the catch-up concessional contributions rule taking effect from July 2018.
 For those making decisions about super contributions, we have also included articles on salary sacrificing, the improved spouse tax offset and the more flexible rules for tax-deductible super contributions.
-You can also try out our new SuperGuide Retirement Income Reckoner, our new Annual Minimum Pension Payment Calculator, and our updated Age Pension calculator.
+You can also try out our new SuperGuide Retirement Income Reckoner, our new Guide to minimum pension payments rules (including calculator), and our updated Age Pension calculator.

 Industry expert Belinda Aisbett, explains why an SMSF audit every 3 years is not a good idea (and annual SMSF audits should be retained), and separately, University of Melbourne professor Roger Wilkins, identifies the wealthy retirees the ALP is targeting with the ban on franking credit refunds.
 Also for our SMSF readers, you can read why the ATO is taking a greater interest in SMSF valuations, and separately, check whether your fund is required to provide quarterly reporting of events from 1 July 2018.

 And for those readers affected by the $1.6 million transfer balance cap, don’t forget the 30 June 2018 deadline for CGT relief on super assets transferred back to accumulation phase (see link below).